purestorage/pso-csi/README.md

   - Latest FC initiator software for your operating system (Optional, required for FC connectivity, *FC Supported on Bare-metal K8s installations only*)
   - Ensure that IPv4 forwarding is enabled to allow inter-node communication.
 See here for more [details](docs/ipv4_forwarding.md). **This is important in Rancher deployments**
   - **An NTP implementation (such as `ntpd` or `chronyd`) is installed and running on all Kubernetes cluster nodes**
+  - All backend arrays accessed by PSO must sync to the same time source as the rest of the Kubernetes cluster.
   - **Minimum 3+ nodes for database, recommended 5+** (Other workloads can use these nodes as well, they do not have to be dedicated)
   - File system utilities required to support `GetNodeVolumeStats` functionality.
 - #### FlashArray and FlashBlade: